aqlimakhan/business-analyst-portfolio/case-studies/export-compliance-screening/02-requirement-gathering/1-stakeholder-interview-sarah-thompson.md

 4. What risks concern leadership the most?
 (If the current process continues without any improvements, what are the biggest risks to the business?

-5. Which teams are most affected?

-6. Are there any regulatory requirements that we must consider?

-7. What would success look like for this project?
+5. What would success look like for this project?
 (Let's assume this project is a complete success.
 One year after implementation, what would success look like for you and your team?
 What improvements would you hope to see?)

-8. Are there any constraints we should be aware of?
+6. Are there any constraints or limitations that we should be aware of before we start exploring potential improvements?
+7. To make sure I capture everything correctly, I'd like to confirm a few assumptions.
+Please let me know if these are accurate."

 ---